yssource/rhai/README.md

 ### Creating a module from an `AST`

-It is easy to convert a pre-compiled `AST` into a module, just use `Module::eval_ast_as_new`.
+It is easy to convert a pre-compiled `AST` into a module: just use `Module::eval_ast_as_new`.
-Don't forget the `export` statement, otherwise there will be nothing inside the module!
+Don't forget the `export` statement, otherwise there will be no variables exposed by the module other than non-`private` functions (unless that's intentional).

 ```rust
 use rhai::{Engine, Module};